Simas2006/NewsBias/wiki/Terms Of Service.md

   - "The Site" means the interface by which the NewsBias program is accessed from a non-Moderator standpoint,
   - "The Owner" means the Owner of the NewsBias program in source and object form,
   - "Moderator" means a person authorized by the Owner to moderate all content on the site.
-Section 7 shall only apply to Moderators.
+Section 8 shall only apply to Moderators.
+For the Cookie Policy, please see Section 7.

 2 - Interface.